AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 head file_A.txt
 ```

-What we are actually doing here is using a **relative path** to specify where the "file\_A.txt" file is located.
-This is because the command line automatically looks in the current working directory for a file or directory if you don't specify anything else about it's location. (**Note:** The address of a file, it's "path", *includes the file name also*, it doesn't stop at the folder that holds it.)
+**What we are actually doing here is using a relative path to specify where the "file\_A.txt" file is located.** This is because the command line automatically looks in the current working directory if you don't specify anything else about its location.

 We can also run the same command on the same file using the **absolute path**.
 Here is doing so starting from the "home" `~/` location.